AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

 of :ada:`R2`.

 Notice that we were using a scalar type as the designated subtype of the :ada:`Integer_Access` type.
-We could have used an unconstrained type as well:
+We could have used an unconstrained type as well.
+In fact, this is often used for the sake of having the effect of an unconstrained discriminant type.

+Let's see an example:

 .. code:: ada run_button project=Courses.Advanced_Ada.Resource_Management.Access_Types.Discriminants_As_Access_Values.Persons